archesproject/relational_data_model_tutorial/README.md

 After running this sql you will have populated the string datatype nodes for first and last name in the actor.names view.

-At this point, if you wish, you can return to your command line and reindex your database to view the chagnes you have made.
+At this point, if you wish, you can return to your command line and reindex your database to view the changes you have made in Arches.

     (env) python manage.py es reindex_database